elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 ![image](http://elimgoodman.com/assets/mocks/output/fn_with_statement.gif)

 Ah, that "fromString" method was convenient; using it meant that we didn't have to create all of the underlying objects that that statement requires (such as expressions and literals).
-All Mesh objects serialize and deserialize easily.
+All Mesh objects serialize and deserialize to text; Mesh programs are stored as text on disk, so you can still used familiar tools such as git and grep with them.

 ###Running Our Program